 The Advanced Interviewing for Law Enforcement Investigators Training Program - Modified (AILEITP_M) is designed provide the students with an arsenal of methods and skills to use during the course of various interview and interrogation situations they will face on a daily basis.
 This training program will teach students how to obtain information effectively through various interview and interrogation methods, techniques and theory.
 The student will learn the advantages of effective verbal and non-verbal communication as well as ways to detect deception through verbal and non-verbal observations of others.
 Interview and interrogation theories will be presented along with various techniques of approaching different types of interview situations.
 These skills will help the students prepare for their real world cases.

-Applicant must be a law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony and/or misdemeanor violations of federal, state, local, tribal, or military criminal laws.
+- Applicant must be a law enforcement officer/agent with arrest authority in the prevention, detection, apprehension, detention and/or investigation of felony criminal laws who conducts criminal investigations.

 Required Training Materials

 - Addressing and Mitigating Denials

 - Advanced Evidence and Theme Presentation

 - The Federal Law Enforcement Training Centers (FLETC) partner with numerous federal agencies to provide law enforcement training.
 If you are a member of one of these Participating Organizations, please contact your agency training officer for class availability.
 If your agency is not a partner organization of the FLETC and you are interested in attending a course, please contact us at FLETC Admissions.
 Class availability is limited for non-partner organizations.

 - The FLETC supports our local law enforcement communities by providing training opportunities, onsite at FLETC campuses and exported to host locations across the United States.
 State, local and tribal officers can apply for this training at FLETC Application for Student Training (FAST).